 Our programs follows a semester schedule with terms in Spring, Summer, and Fall.

-Web Design consists of 16-week semesters.
+Web Design consists of 16-week semesters during Spring and Fall, and 13 weeks during Summer.
 Some of these courses are live.
 For a schedule, visit the curriculum page.

 All other programs follow a 12-week schedule.
 These courses are ‘asynchronous.’
 Asynchronous instructional activities allow students to complete coursework on their own schedule within the parameters of the syllabus.
 In most cases, this means assignments can be completed at any time during the week of the course, rather than at a specific class meeting time.
 There are occasions when an instructor requires a real-time discussion or lecture, which will be indicated in the syllabus.

 For asynchronous courses, you watch recorded courses online, on your schedule.
 You will then be assigned chapters to read and topics to research, papers to write, and projects to complete.
 Much of the work is hands-on, built around “a-ha!” moments with real-world experiences you can apply in your current job.
 Throughout the program, you’ll have live online interactions with your instructors and fellow students through discussion board posts.
 Enrollment in each course is kept intentionally small to help you develop close bonds with your instructors and classmates.

 For live courses, you will interact with your instructors and classmates in discussion.
 Click here to watch a video on how live courses work in the web design program.

 Program directors, academic coordinators, instructors and students contribute to the online learning experience.

 An appointed program director oversees each program.
 Program directors:

 Students in all of our online programs are assisted with personalized course schedules that are developed specifically for them by their academic advisor.
 Advisors also:

 The instructor is responsible for the course.
 Faculty members ensure course content reflects current standards within the industry and grading is consistent.
 Faculty members create learning opportunities through: